 "Credit where credit is due – [our client] called to say that she was very happy with outcome of hearing and that you were excellent!" - Instructing Solicitor

 William has a lot of experience in property cases, including TOLATA cases where his experience of family law is particularly valuable.
+He frequently acts in landlord and tenant disputes, applications relating to anti-social behaviour and breach of injunctions, and litigation relating to residential and commercial property including building disputes.
 He also has experience in contested probate litigation.

-He is able to deal with general commercial and civil litigation, including breach of contract, debt and other disputes between companies.
+He is also instructed in other commercial and civil litigation, including breach of contract, debts and other disputes between companies.
 He is instructed in the County Court and High Court on behalf of businesses and individuals.

 William has experience of personal injury cases and accepts instructions from claimants and defendants in this area.
-He also accepts instructions in public law cases including advising on an application for a civil injunction and acting in that application.
+He also accepts instructions in public law cases including civil injunctions, defamation cases and professional negligence.

 Prior to pupillage, William was a paralegal at Simpson Millar Solicitors working with the civil litigation and professional negligence team.
 He also worked as a researcher and writer for Thomson Reuters and Curated Media and is very good at written advocacy.
 William represented clients in County Courts through LPC Law in mortgage possession proceedings, landlord and tenant matters, return of goods, various interim applications and disposal hearings, both defended and undefended.
 He has lectured in advocacy and mooting at Westminster University and is confident in court, and good at working with clients to achieve their aims.